The Best Noodles For Pho – Essential Guide

 The Best Noodles For Pho

-These are only suggestions, so please feel at ease to come up with your own ideas!
+These are only suggestions, so please feel free to come up with your own ideas.

 1. Banh Pho – Flat Rice Noodles

-These rice noodles are chewy and long and have a wonderful texture that is well-suited when soaking in broth for a prolonged period for a long period of.
+These rice noodles are lengthy, chewy and have a wonderful texture that is well-suited when soak up the broth.

-The length of these noodles could differ slightly however you’ll need one that’s small or medium in size so that it will be able to absorb all the flavorful broth of your Pho.
+The length of these noodles could differ slightly, however, so you’ll need small or medium in size so that they will absorb all the flavorful broth of your pho.

 2. Sweet Potato Glass Noodles

-They are definitely not traditional as they are usually utilized to make salads, or as the noodle used in hot pot dishes.
+They are definitely not traditional as they are usually use in salads, or in hot pot dishes.
 But, the texture is quite pleasant and they’re very durable in hot soup like pho.

-Glass noodles can be made of the sweet potato’s starch, and then water.
-When cooked they are almost transparent and hence the name “glass noodle” and have the appearance of a firm, springy texture that’s very appealing.
+Glass noodles can be made of the sweet potato’s starch, and water.
+When cooked they are almost transparent and hence the name “glass noodle” and have an appealing firm, springy texture.

-Similar to rice noodles however, they don’t possess any strong flavor on their own.
-This makes them ideal for eating in a large bowl of Pho.
+Similar to rice noodles however, they don’t possess a strong flavor, ideal for eating in a large bowl of pho.

 3. Mung Bean Thread Vermicelli (aka Glass Noodles, Cellophane Noodles)